OPS-E2E-PPE/VBA-Docs/api/Word.Shape.Child.md

 ## Syntax

- _expression_. `Child`
+_expression_.**Child**

 _expression_ Required.
-A variable that represents a '[Shape](Word.Shape.md)' object.
+A variable that represents a **[Shape](Word.Shape.md)** object.

 ## Example

-This example selects the first shape in the canvas and, if the selected shape is a child shape, fills the shape with the specified color.
+This example selects the first shape in the canvas, and if the selected shape is a child shape, fills the shape with the specified color.
 This example assumes that the first shape in the active document is a drawing canvas that contains multiple shapes.

 ```vb